- 1 What are Sweet Tarts?

 Its an interesting manufacturing process.
 Easier to watch this video to see – very cool to see the factory line and how many are made daily!

 If you like SweetTarts, you will also love Sour Patch Kids and if you want something super sour be sure to see our reviews of Jolly Rancher Sour Surge and Toxic Waste Sour Smog Balls.
 Or if you want something less sour, Sour Punch Twists are moderately sour and perfect for everyone who likes a little, but not too much, sour.
+And the Sour Punch Straws are even less tart and sour.

 Video: Giant SweetTarts Challenge with NO WATER